Local authority data: Electric vehicles and charging points

 Prior to Russia’s full-scale invasion of Ukraine in February 2022 there was an increase in demand for oil and gas as economies around the world came out of lockdown.
 Supply did not keep pace with the higher demand for various reasons.
 Increased gas prices fed through to increased electricity prices.

 Wholesale gas and electricity prices on the spot market fell in autumn 2022 to levels below those at the start of the year.
-There was a spike in prices during the early December, but prices have steadily fallen back again over winter and spring.
-The operation of the price cap and the EPG mean that there will be a substantial time lag before these lead to lower household bills.
+There was a spike in prices during early December 2022, but prices fell back in early 2023 and have remained at levels well below their 2022 peak, but still above their pre ‘energy crisis’ levels.
+The operation of the price cap and EPG meant there was a substantial time lag before wholesale price falls lead to lower household bills.

 Readers may be interested in the following related briefing papers from the House of Commons Library: